Za poslovne partnerje

 Once you receive the decision, let us know so that your next payment will be the full amount without income tax deducted (only 13.95% for pension and disability insurance will be deducted).

-10. Which tax reliefs are you entitled to if you are a non-resident?
+Which tax reliefs are you entitled to?

 You are entitled to a special personal allowance.